-A surrogate mother, also known as a gestational carrier, is a woman who becomes pregnant through in vitro fertilization (IVF) with implanted embryos created using sperm from one partner or donor sperm, eggs from another partner or donor egg, or donated embryos.
+A gestational surrogate becomes pregnant through in vitro fertilization with implanted embryos created using sperm from one partner or donor sperm, eggs from another partner or donor egg, or donated embryos.

 The surrogacy process begins with an embryo transfer, which happens in stages: in vitro fertilization (IVF), an optional embryo screening procedure, implantation of one or more embryos into your uterus, and pregnancy.
 The surrogate then carries the pregnancy to term and delivers the baby to its parents upon birth.

-When it comes to gestational surrogacy, there are a few requirements that you should be aware of:
+When it comes to gestational surrogacy, there are a few requirements you need to meet:

 • Be healthy overall